cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 GET /places/?q=bookingAvailability:unavailable
 ```

-TO DO: link to booking availability guide when that guide is finished.
+@todo: link to booking availability guide when that guide is finished.

 ### calendarType